BeatriceNjeriMwangi/toy-problem/README.md

 JavaScript Console Application That Extracts a Name From an Email, OCTOBER 06 2023 By Beatrice Njeri
 Description
-This is a simple JavaScript console application that allows a user to enter an email in the format firstName.lastName@emailDomain.com and extract the first and last name.
-For example "john.doe@email.com" will output "John Doe".
+This is a simple JavaScript console application that allows a user to required inputs for output to be logged out on the terminal.

 How to Use
 Requirements